oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/dsp_control/README.md

 > **Warning** Make sure you add the device files associated with the FPGA that you are targeting to your Intel® Quartus® Prime installation.

+> **Warning** Although this sample will compile when targeting a Cyclone® V FPGA, the DSP controls will be ignored as this feature is not supported on this FPGA family.

 This sample is part of the FPGA code samples.
 It is categorized as a Tier 3 sample that demonstrates a compiler feature.